Lancer Barracks: Museum

 The Barracks is home to the Lancer Association Museum, in historic Linden House.
 It is open to the public on Sundays, and is run by the Lancer Association.
-A dedicated group of volunteers help to maintain and preserve the wealth of historic documents, artefacts, and armoured vehicles.
+A group of volunteers help to maintain and preserve the historic documents, artefacts, and armoured vehicles.
 The Museum Building was commemorated in 1981 as a memorial to all those who served with the Lancers.